In Your Community » Thurston » Construction Projects »

-Puget Sound Energy is working to upgrade the natural gas system in Thurston County to increase natural gas system reliability and meet customers' current and future energy needs.
-We will be building 1.1 miles of 12-inch and 4.1 miles of 8-inch natural gas pipeline between the intersection of 17th Way Southeast and Fones Road Southeast in Olympia, and Draham Street Northeast in Lacey (see project map).
-PSE's natural gas system works as a large network; main line upgrades help stabilize the system in adjacent communities, as well as support our entire region.
+Puget Sound Energy is working to upgrade the natural gas system in Thurston County to increase service reliability and meet customers' current and future energy needs.
+Because PSE's natural gas system works as a large network, upgrades to the main line help stabilize the system in adjacent communities, as well as support our entire region.

 Test your natural gas knowledge by taking this short survey

 How does natural gas get to my home or business?

 Natural gas is a fossil fuel composed almost entirely of methane.
 Interstate pipelines transport natural gas to regional utilities, where it is metered and delivered through a network of local mains, service lines and, ultimately, to customers' homes and businesses.
 More than one-third of all Washington state households and businesses use natural gas.

 PSE will continue to provide updates to the community.
 We will notify residents and businesses near the project area when construction will occur.
 We aim to complete the work with as little disruption as possible.

 For important natural gas safety information, including how to detect a natural gas leak, please visit our natural gas safety page.